 Everybody starts out with a 4% commission.
 As soon as you reach 7 sales (that’s been shipped) for the month, you will be bumped up to 6% commission.
 From there it will gradually go up.
 Read more about making money with Amazon here.

 The payment plan starts over each and every month.

 When Will You Get Paid from the Amazon Associate Program?

-As an associate you will get paid 2 months after earned commission.
-So commission made in January will be paid out in the end of March.
-Commission made in February will be paid out in the end of April and so on.
+As an associate, you will get paid 2 months after earned commission.
+So commission made in January will be paid out at the end of March.
+Commission made in February will be paid out at the end of April and so on.

 How to Earn Commission from International Visitors?